pulp-platform/pulp-riscv-gnu-toolchain/README.md

 upstream sources exists in $(DISTDIR), it will be used; the default location is /var/cache/distfiles.
 Your computer will need about 8 GiB of disk space to complete the process.

+### Installation (Pulp)

+To build the Newlib cross-compiler for all pulp variants, pick an install path.
+If you choose, say, `/opt/riscv`, then add `/opt/riscv/bin` to your `PATH` now.
+Then, simply run the following command:

+    ./configure --prefix=/opt/riscv --with-arch=rv32imc --with-cmodel=medlow --enable-multilib
+    make

+This will use the multilib support to build the libraries for the various cores (riscy, zeroriscy and so on).
+The right libraries will be selected depending on which compiler options you use.

 ### Installation (Newlib)